-1. Cable Railing: A barrier or a fence used either for safety, style, movement assistance, or for keeping people or animals in or out of spaces that utilizes horizontal or vertical cables as infills in lieu of traditional pickets or panels.
-Ideal for creating an unimpeded view.
+1. Cable Railing: is a barrier or a fence used either for safety, style, movement assistance, or for keeping people or animals in or out of spaces, that utilizes horizontal or vertical cables as infills in lieu of traditional pickets or panels.
+Cable railing is ideal for creating an unimpeded view.

 Cable Railing in a Modern Residential Setting

-2. Cable: A rope made of various materials (usually stainless steel if used in railing).
-In railing, it runs horizontally or vertically between posts to provide a safety barrier.
+2. Cable: is a rope made of various materials, usually stainless steel (if used in railing).
+It runs horizontally or vertically between posts to provide a safety barrier.

 3. Post: A vertical component available in either a square design or a round pipe design built to perform multiple functions:

-4. Tension: Achieved by tightening cables within posts that stretches them.
+4. Tension: is achieved by tightening cables within posts that stretch them.
 The more they are stretched, the higher the tension and the less flexible the cables will be.

-5. Tension Gauge: A tool used for measuring tension within an object.
+5. Tension Gauge: is a tool used for measuring the tension within an object.
 For cable railing, tension should be a minimum of 250 lbs.

-6. Swaged: Shaping metal to reduce the number of cross-sections.
+6. Swaged: is the process of shaping metal to reduce the number of cross-sections.
 In terms of cable railing, fibers of cable are contained in preparation for insertion into tensioning posts.

-7. Sphere Rule: A building code regulation that states railing infills must not allow a 4” sphere to pass through.
+7. Sphere Rule: is a building code regulation that states railing infills must not allow a 4” sphere to pass through.
 Cables within cable railing systems must have enough tension to meet this requirement.

-8. Turnbuckle: A device used to connect lengths of cables or similar items and control tension.
-Oftentimes utilized in cable railing.
+8. Turnbuckle: is a device used to connect lengths of cables or similar items and control tension.
+This is oftentimes utilized in cable railing.
 (Superior cable railing does not require them – creating a much cleaner look!)

-9. Support Picket: An intermediate picket used in many competitors’ cable railing systems to level off cables and add vertical support.
+9. Support Picket: is an intermediate picket used in many competitors’ cable railing systems to level off cables and add vertical support.
 Superior cable railing does not require them.

-10. Ladder Effect: An incorrect assumption that railing with horizontal components, such as cable, creates a dangerous “ladder effect”, enticing children to climb and put themselves in harm’s way.
-Extensive testing showed no such effect exists, and any mention had been removed from building codes since 2001.
+10. Ladder Effect: is an incorrect assumption that railing with horizontal components, such as cable, creates a dangerous “ladder effect”, enticing children to climb and put themselves in harm’s way.
+Extensive testing showed no such effect exists, and any mention of it has been removed from building codes since 2001.
 Learn more about the “ladder effect” here.